 The build team also worked on the robot cart.
-They fixed it up using Lexan.
+They fixed it up using Lexan and the preexisting one.
 The wheels were originally attached to pieces of aluminum that were bent over time.
-The team swapped these sheets out for new ones and reorganized the supplies to prepare for competitions.
+The team swapped these sheets out for new ones and re organized the supplies to prepare for competitions.